 At first, we thought we had a tyre punctured so my friend got down and had a quick inspection.
 The tyre looked good, so we decided to drive on.
 The sound was still there so I decided to drive slower.
 I was more worried that the sound may be coming out from wheel bearing (a problem that I faced in the past) or worst, the whole tyre coming out loose.

-I was not feeling too comfortable – any strange sound means something is wrong with the car.
+I was not feeling too comfortable – any strange sound means something is wrong with the car and I am a hardcore phobia of unnecessary sound from the car.
 My friends tried to make things less dramatic by saying that the sound was due to the heavyweight passengers.

-I knew I need to take the car to the workshop to check on the sound but first of all, I need to get back home in one piece.
-To make matters worse, there were a heavy thunderstorm couple of hours before that and that caused massive traffic jam on LDP.
+I knew I need to take the car to the workshop to check on the sound first thing in the morning but first of all, I need to get back home in one piece.
+To make matters worse, there were a heavy thunderstorm couple of hours before that and that caused a massive traffic jam on LDP.

 The cable must have gotten loose when the heavyweight passengers got into the car.
 And why that happened is because the existing spring is unable to take the load causing the body to get too low and hit the brake cables.

 The lowering of the spring must have also been affected by all that moving of household things in the past when we used the car as items mover and over the years, it must have gotten lower.

 With Monroe shocks at the front and rear, I know the problem is not the shocks.
-It may be due to the mods done to fit the disc brakes but all fingers seem to be pointing to the original, worn out coil springs.
+It may be due to the mods done to fit the disc brakes but all fingers seem to be pointing to the original, worn-out coil springs.

-Checking over the net does not really give me the right time to change the coil springs.
+Checking over the internet does not really give me the right time to change the coil springs.
 According to my cousin, coil springs should be changed every 5 years (it depends on the driving style as well).

-Hope to get the coil springs replaced by end of this week – hmmm, perhaps I should get the whole suspension system inspected too.
+Hope to get the coil springs replaced by end of this week – hmm, perhaps I should get the whole suspension system inspected too.
 Another improvement for aged my car and hope to get a better riding feeling next week (and can take heavyweight passengers too).